Kommer Kleijn SBC

 Stereography

-Because of my early 3D experiences in comparison to the actual S3D development, I am regularly asked to speak in conferences and workshop about 3D for numerous years now.
+Because of my early 3D experiences in comparison to the later S3D boom, I was regularly asked to speak in conferences and teach workshops about 3D for numerous years.
 These have a stimulating effect in that explaining about 3D to others and answering the many questions also stimulates ones own thinking and research.
 The conferences also gave me the opportunity to meet vision scientists who study human visual perception and exchange views with them.
 This often has been very enriching for both parties.
 I learned enourmously from their findings and they were also often interested to have some feedback "from the field" from me about their findings.
-Throurough knowledge of how the human visual system perceives and deals with stereo has become instrumental in the decisions I make while working on movies.
-For example the ruleset of what works or not is quite different whether you are mainly talking to the foveal stereo perception of the viewer or to his peripheral stereo perception.
+Throrough knowledge of how the human visual system perceives and deals with stereo has become instrumental in the decisions I make while working on movies.
+For example the ruleset of what works well or not, is quite different whether you are mainly talking to the foveal stereo perception of the viewer or to his peripheral stereo perception.

 Another suprising aspect of S3D is that it is not perceived the same way by all persons.
 Viewers actually can be arranged into groups, and there are things that can work for a group and not for others, and the different groups require different parameters to obtain comfortable viewing.
-This makes that some persons can be discomforted or even offended by a piece while others feel fine with this same piece.
+This makes that some persons can be discomforted or even offended by a piece while others feel fine with that same piece.
 It also has the consequence that if you test your material by looking at it yourself or with only a few persons you may not have a person of each group present and you risk making material that is hard to look at for some, and without becoming aware of that.
-To provide comfortable viewing for all viewers you need to take into account all limitations of all groups.
-This makes the list of "don'ts" a bit longer than one might think.
-I feel evaluation is best done by measuring and evaluating disparities on a monitor on set, most often without glasses, as projecting for a large group is not really a practical solution during production either.
-I now also often use conferences and workshops to test and evaluate these groupings.
+To provide comfortable viewing for all viewers you need to take into account the limitations of all groups.
+This makes the list of "don'ts" a bit longer than one might think at first.
+I feel evaluation is best done by measuring and evaluating disparities on a measuring monitor on set, most often without 3D glasses, as projecting for a large group is not really a practical solution during production.
+I also use conferences and workshops to test and evaluate these groupings.
 Asking an audience "can you please raise your hand if you were incomforted by what I just showed" is quite interesting indeed :-).

-Since having become aware of these perceptual particularity a few years ago, my evaluation of stereoscopic setups has become far more considerate and precise.
-My goal being to make 3DS material for cinema and TV that is pleasurable to look at for all viewers, and not only for a percentage of them.
+Since having become aware of these perceptual particularities, my evaluation of stereoscopic setups has become far more considerate and precise.
+My goal being to make 3DS material for cinema and TV that contributing to the storytelling and also is pleasurable to look at for all viewers, and not only for a percentage of them. :-)

 3D Video Stereoscopic Screening Room installed since 2002.